Ability (can/could) Exercises PDFSet 1: Can & Can't: Present Ability

 a) don'tb) not canc) can'td) doesn't can

-5.My grandmother ___ cook really well.
+5.My grandmother ___ cook better than anyone.

 a) cansb) canc) is cand) do can